Augusto11CB/English-Repository/WORD-OF-THE-DAY.md

 - The two companies are related with each other through a joint venture.
 - The two topics are related with each other in terms of their methodology.
 - In general, it is best to use "related to" unless you have a specific reason to use "related with".
 This is because "related to" is more common and less likely to be misunderstood.

+- there is not much to get up to.